gregoryfoo95/gregoryfoo95/README.md

 - 🔭 I've recently completed a bootcamp with General Assembly on Full Stack Web Dev!

-- 🌱 I’m currently working with Typescript and React while dabbling with Machine Learning/AI on the side!
+- 🌱 Personal: I’m currently working with Typescript and React while dabbling with Machine Learning/AI on the side!

+- 📝 Work: I'm currently working with Java and LuciadLightSpeed!

 - 📫 How to reach me: Through email @ gregoryfoo@hotmail.com

 - ⚡ Fun fact: Chelsea Fan

 <br/>